 Some women have found that their Melasma disappears on its own, especially when the cause was attributed to hormonal changes from birth control pills and pregnancy.
-In cases where the condition is not clearing up on its own, there are solutions for effective and permanent treatment.
+In cases where the condition is not clearing up on its own, there are solutions for effective treatment.

 The Anti Aging Clinic in Toronto specializes in eliminating or reducing Melasma, providing the perfect melasma solution using laser technology.
 Although there are no quick fixes for Melasma, our treatment is a combination of two procedures that alternate weekly, in general for up to 10 weeks as needed.
 They are non-invasive and provide tremendous benefits.
 The two types of treatment we provide include the Laser Spectra Peel and Laser Toning.
 This combination of treatments is our most effective method for removing Melasma and provides the following results:

 - Long term results, on both affected layers of the skin (dermis and epidermis)

 - Evens out skin tone

 - Safe for most skin types (we will only perform procedures on skin types that are safe)